alexllc/HTE/doc/project_plan.md

 # Additional analysis
 - [x] using actual drug as treatment variables
+- [ ] ALDEx2 significant genes as covariates only

 ## Parameter setting
 - [ ] Test which proportion is best (with most genes passing perm test) without pre-selection